Prosumers Participation in Markets: A Scalar-Parameterized Function Bidding Approach: Strategic Prosumers and Nash Equilibrium

-where $\tilde{q_i} = Q(\tilde{\theta_i},p(\boldsymbol{\tilde{\theta}}))$ as defined in \eqref{eq6} and $\epsilon>0$ is any infinitesimal constant. \end{lemma} The proof is given in Appendix \ref{Plmma2}.
+The collection of parameters $\boldsymbol{\tilde{\theta}}$ (i.e. bidding profile) constitutes a Nash equilibrium for the game $\mathcal{G}$ if: First, we state some conditions on the prosumers' action spaces in which the existence of Nash equilibrium for the game $\mathcal{G}$ is ruled out: \begin{lemma} If $\tilde{\boldsymbol{\theta}}$ is a Nash equilibrium for the game $\mathcal{G}$, then the following cannot hold: $\tilde{\boldsymbol{\theta}} = \boldsymbol{0}$ or $\forall i \in \mathcal{N}, \sum_{j\neq i}^N \tilde{\theta_j} \geq 0$. \end{lemma} The proof is given in Appendix \ref{Plmma1}.
+It is worth noting from the proof that prosumer $i$ can exert market power if $\sum_{j\neq i}^N \tilde{\theta_j} >0$ since its payoff would increase without a bound.
+Let $(S_i)_{q_i}$ and $(S_i)_{q_iq_i}$ denote, respectively, the first and second derivatives of $S_i$ with respect to $q_i$.
+Next, we state a sufficient condition on the prosumers' action spaces for the existence of Nash equilibrium for the game $\mathcal{G}$: \begin{lemma} Assume that $N\geq 2$, and suppose that Assumption \ref{assumption1} holds.
+Then, $\mathcal{G}$ admits a Nash equilibrium $\boldsymbol{\tilde{\theta}}$ where the following condition is satisfied for all $i \in \mathcal{N}$: where $\tilde{q_i} = Q(\tilde{\theta_i},p(\boldsymbol{\tilde{\theta}}))$ as defined in \eqref{eq6}, $\epsilon>0$ is any infinitesimal constant. \end{lemma} The proof is given in Appendix \ref{Plmma2}.
 It is worth noting from the proof that the left inequality of condition \eqref{eq15} represents the interval in which the prosumer's payoff \eqref{eq13} is concave in $\theta_i$ and the right inequality represents the interval in which the payoff is continuous in $\theta_i$---at $\theta_i=-(\sum_{j\neq i}^N \theta_j)$, the market price \eqref{eq9} is zero and the payoff \eqref{eq13} is undefined; hence, $\epsilon>0$ is a technical requirement enforced by the market operator which guarantees the continuity of \eqref{eq13} over a compact subset of $\mathbb{R}$ for $\theta_i$, and ensures a positive market price.
 We can now state the main result, concluding the uniqueness of Nash equilibrium and characterizing its corresponding market allocation.
 To prove this result, we construct a convex optimization problem by modifying \eqref{eq7} such that we replace the utility/cost functions $S_i(q_i)$ by modified utility/cost functions $\tilde{S_i}(q_i)$:

 where